SamCH93/bfgsd/README.md

 ## Reproducing the results locally

-Make sure to have [https://www.r-project.org/](R) installed and then install the required R packages with
+Make sure to have [R](https://www.r-project.org/) installed and then install the required R packages with the R commands

 ``` r
 install.packages(c("remotes", "knitr", "ggplot2", "dplyr", "ggpubr", "mvtnorm",